 Educators of Family and Consumer Sciences-N.J.
 (EFACS-NJ)

-EFACS-NJ is dedicated to networking with K-12 teachers and keeping them apprised of philosophies and technologies related to family and consumer sciences curricula.
-The organization supports Family Career Community Leaders of America (FCCLA) and gender equity, and provides workshops and a newsletter twice a year.
+EFACS-NJ is dedicated to networking with K-12 family and consumer science teachers and keeping them apprised of philosophies and technologies related to Career and Technical Education, Career Readiness Practices, and STEM curricula.
+The organization supports Family, Career and Community Leaders of America (FCCLA) and provides professional development workshops for FCS teachers.

 Contact: Carol Otis; firstname.lastname@example.org; 201-923-0898; or Patricia Digioia-Laird; email@example.com; 908-791-9906 or 732-452-2862 (school)

 The New Jersey Association for Gifted Children (NJAGC) is a champion for gifted children.
 Its members are passionate advocates promoting programs, networks, and legislative actions to meet the needs of these students statewide.
 NJAGC believes that a strong and supportive partnership between parents and educators increases understanding and expands opportunities for gifted children.
 Its educator division serves the needs of all educators, guidance counselors and administrators and provides regional events, an annual conference and other small workshops.
 NJAGC also offers a quarterly e-newsletter, NewsNet, and a website with outstanding resources.